Billy Lustig

-William Lustig (died August 16, 1913) was an American gang leader and labor racketeer.
+William Lustig was an American gang leader and labor racketeer.
 He was one of several independent gang leaders operating in Manhattan's Lower East Side and, along with Abe "Little Rhodey" Roch and Philip "Pinchy" Paul, led a small coalition of gangs to break the monopoly held by Joseph "Joe the Greaser" Rosenzweig and Benjamin "Dopey Benny" Fein during the first "Labor Slugger War".
 Lustig was also employed as a clerk and whose brother was a detective attached to the office of District Attorney Charles S. Whitman.

 Biography

 On the night of August 4, 1913, Lustig was followed by four unidentified men in a car while walking down Third Avenue.
 Lustig did not notice his pursuers and, upon reaching 14th Street, he walked into a coffee house owned by Humpty Jackson.
 Two of the gunmen followed Lustig into the establishment where, seeing Lustig at a table, they fired five times at him.
 Only two of their shots hit Lustig who fell to the ground with a bullet in his shoulder and stomach.
 The gunmen then returned outside and ran to 12th Street where their accomplices were already waiting, with the motor running, and sped off towards the North River.
 A crowd had already gathered in front of Jackson's place as soon as the first shots were heard and a few bystanders managed to chase the car all the way to Cooper Street before losing sight of them.
 One man was able to copy the license plate but police were unable to find a match in the state motor car records.

 Upon questioning witnesses at the scene, one man claimed that Lustig and the other two men had been quarreling over a girl.
 Another version told to police was that Lustig had been lured to the coffee house by a telephone message from a young woman.
 Three pistols were found on the sidewalk outside.
 Police officials at the time suspected that the shooting was linked the murder of gambler Rosenthal murder case the previous year due to the similarities of both the method and escape as well as the car's description, a Shapiro's grey auto, with the noted exception of the license plates.